WerWolv/EdiZon/README.md

     <a href="https://travis-ci.com/WerWolv/EdiZon"><img src="https://travis-ci.com/WerWolv/EdiZon.svg?branch=master" alt="Build Status" /></a>
   </p>

 A Homebrew save file dumper, injector and on-console editor for Horizon, the OS of the Nintendo Switch.
+Please note if you are using Atmosphere 0.10.0+, you **must** to use the snapshot version of EdiZon.
+Older versions of EdiZon do **not** work on the latest Atmosphere.

 # Overview
   EdiZon consists of 3 different main functionalities.